 The goal of surgery is to remove every bit of the stomach cancer and a margin of healthy tissue, whenever possible.
 Options include:

-- Removing Early-stage Tumors From The Stomach Lining- Very small cancers limited to the inside lining of the stomach may be removed with the procedure of endoscopic mucosal resection.
-The endoscope is a lighted tube with a camera that's passed down your throat into your stomach.
+- Removing Early-stage Tumours from the Stomach Lining- Very small cancers limited to the inside lining of the stomach may be removed with the procedure of endoscopic mucosal resection.
+The endoscope is a lighted tube with a camera that’s passed down your throat into your stomach.
 The surgeon uses specialised tools to remove the cancer and a margin of healthy tissue from the stomach lining.

 - Subtotal Gastrectomy- During subtotal gastrectomy, the surgeon removes only that portion of the stomach affected by cancer.